antischematic/angular-composition-api/packages/core/README.md

 The setup function takes a single argument of `Context` that implements the `SchedulerLike` interface.

-`markDirty` Marks the current view dirty and schedules change detection if it isn't already scheduled.
+`markDirty` Marks the current view dirty.

 `detectChanges` Immediately checks and updates the view if it's dirty.